CodeChillAlluna/code-chill-server/README.md

 mvn spring-boot:run
 ```

-Then you can go to : http://localhost:3000 to view the app.
+Then you can request : http://localhost:8080 to view use the API.